Using repository permissions

 To modify permissions for a repository

-- Go to Settings > Repository permissions for the repository.
+- Go to Settings > Permissions for the repository.

-- Choose a permission from the menu, then select Add.
+- Choose a permission from the drop-down list, then click Add.

-Once added, you can use the checkboxes and then use the Remove button to remove users in bulk or select More actions ... > Edit to edit permissions for a particular Bitbucket user or group.
+Once added, you can use the checkboxes to edit specific permissions for particular Bitbucket users or groups.